 Max Verstappen tops timesheet after final practice for Italian Grand Prix

-The world champion saw off Ferrari’s Charles Leclerc by 0.347 seconds at Monza.
+The world champion saw off Ferrari’s Charles Leclerc by 0.347 seconds in FP3 at Monza

 Max Verstappen finished fastest in final practice for the Italian Grand Prix.